ballerina-platform/module-ballerinax-hubspot.marketing.events/ballerina/Package.md

 ### Step 1: Create/Login to a HubSpot Developer Account

+If you have an account already, go to the [HubSpot developer portal](https://app.hubspot.com/)

 If you don't have a HubSpot Developer Account you can sign up to a free account [here](https://developers.hubspot.com/get-started)

-### Step 2 (Optional): Create a [Developer Test Account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) under your accoun
+### Step 2 (Optional): Create a [Developer Test Account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) under your account

 Within app developer accounts, you can create developer test accounts to test apps and integrations without affecting any real HubSpot data.